Low Contrast

 Some people with natural high contrast will move through low contrast as they age, and others will end up with low overall colour characteristic contrast.

 The loss of hair pigmentation through the aging process has changed this man’s colour expression contrast to low.
-As he continues to age he will end up with low to moderate colour contrast
+As he continues to age he will have low to moderate colour contrast

 The natural tone and hue of this woman's hair has been changed, reducing her natural colour expression contrast

-If a person has low natural contrast between all colour characteristic qualities, and the hue of their hair changes, the chances are the contrast will remain low.
-Unless the superficial colour is not a natural neutral tone and is approximately more than four colour categories from the persons natural underlying skin hue.
+If a person has low natural contrast between all colour characteristic qualities and the hue of their hair changes, the chances are the contrast will remain low – unless the superficial colour is not a natural neutral tone and is approximately more than four colour categories from their natural underlying skin hue.

-The natural hue of this woman’s hair has been changed to a yellow based hue, which creates an analogous colour combination with her skin and eyes.
+The natural colour of this woman’s hair has been changed to a yellow-based hue, which creates an analogous colour combination with her skin and eyes.
 Considering the tone and variable saturation of her hair is similar to her skin and eyes, her overall contrast remains low

-Colour characteristics with lowlights, refer to either dark or discoloured contrast areas, on the skin, eyes or within the hair.
+Colour characteristics with lowlights refer to either dark or discoloured contrast areas on the skin, around the eyes or within the hair.

-This man’s colour expression has many lowlights, which in effect are uneven low, variable saturation areas
+This man’s colour expression has many lowlights which are uneven, low, variable saturation areas

-Considering the small size of the eyes, it is difficult to recognize lowlight areas, although they are present on some people.
+Considering the small size of the eyes, it is difficult to recognise lowlight areas, although they are present on some people.

-In general, dark eyes are not considered lowlights because they have a film of fluid over them, which reflects light and creates a gloss or sparkle.
+In general, dark eyes are not considered lowlights because they have a film of fluid over them which reflects light.

-Lowlights are usually 2 or more tones darker than the juxtaposed area of a colour characteristic.
+Lowlights are usually two or more tones darker than the juxtaposed area of a colour characteristic.

 If the tone of the lowlight is only one level different, but the hue of the lowlight is noticeably different, the combination may make the area a lowlight.